andreasonny83/angular2-expandable-list/README.md

 Angular2 Expandable List is an HTML `<angular2-expandable-list>` tag enhanced with styling and animation. now compatible with Angular4 too.

-## Maintainers Wanted

-This project was originally intended to be only consumed by my NG applications.
-I'm now working full-time on React related project only and it's been a while since I did look into Angular related code.

-However, since there are now several people relying on this small and simple package, I'm looking for volunteers to actiely look after this project.
-If anyone is interested, please reply into [this ticket](https://github.com/andreasonny83/angular2-expandable-list/issues/20).

 **Plunker DEMOs:**